A personal website for students and parents

 Prof. B. Lenon CBE, Chairman of the Independent Schools Council (ISC) acknowledged that the relationship between exam results and success in life is “not as strong as people once thought”.

 Prof. Lenon added: “with the growing number of problems with pupil mental health, if you ask parents what they want most for their children, the first thing they will say is not results.
-It’s that the children are happy, make good friends, are safe and secure”.
+It’s that the children are happy, make good friends, are safe and secure”, whilst considering that happiness and education are not destinations but journeys.

 “I learn more physics in one hour with you, than I learn in one year at school.”
 (IGCSE and Pre-U Maths and Physics online student, Winchester College, UK, 2015-2019)